jonparkdev/jonathanpark.ca/README.md

 # My Personal Site and blog

 Created as my personal website and blog.
-An opportunity for me to write things down.
-"If you have a thought but cannot express it then you don't really have that thought!"
+An opportunity for me to write things down motivated by the following quote: "If you have a thought but cannot express it then you don't really have that thought!"

 ### Development